programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 | AGRI | Agriculture and Agri-food |
 | JUST | Justice and Human Rights |

 As a historian, I suspect that MPs are organized according to committee topics differently from government to government.
-For example, the committees formed during Stephen Harper's Conservative government's first cabinet must be differently organized than Justin Trudeau's Liberal initial cabinet.
+For example, the committees formed during Stephen Harper's Conservative government's first cabinet may be differently organized than Justin Trudeau's Liberal initial cabinet.
 A number of reasons exist for this suspicion.
 First, CPCs are formed by party leadership and committee decisions need coordination among members of the House.
 In other words, political parties will use CPCs as tools to score political points, and governments must ensure the right people are members of the right committees to protect their political agendas.
 Second, the two governments have different political focus.
 Harper's Conservative government focussed more on issues of economic development, while Trudeau's Liberals first major decisions emphasized social equality.
 In short, there may be some calculated decisions about who goes into what committee, providing evidence about government attitudes towards or against certain topics.

 ## The Data